Power of Attorney for Property: What You Must Know

 To revoke the Power of Attorney (POA), the grantor must create a formal revocation document that specifies the intention to revoke the existing POA.

-The document should be signed, dated, and notarised.
+The document should be signed, dated, and notarized.
 A copy of the revocation must be furnished to the agent, financial institutions, and any other relevant stakeholders to ensure clarity and prevent unauthorized actions.

 The revocation must be informed timely to the agent and relevant third parties, as it is essential to prevent any ongoing actions by the agent.
-All the legal formalities must be adhered to establish the legitimacy of the revocation.
-Once revoked, the agent's authority is completely terminated, and the original Power of Attorney loses its legal validity.
+All the legal formalities must be adhered to to establish the legitimacy of the revocation.
+Once revoked, the agent's authority is completely terminated, and the original power of attorney loses its legal validity.

 A Power of Attorney (POA) is revocable as long as the principal remains mentally sound, and it is automatically terminated upon the principal's death.